ivkeapp/Shopping-Calculator/README.md

 RecyclerView - Enhanced version of ListView library.

 ### About Application
-This application was developed in few hours.
-It serving as personal shopping list and calculator.
+This application was developed in a few hours.
+It serves as a personal shopping list and calculator.
+It uses SQLite for storing data and it ment to be used once per shopping without saving whole list.
 Still in developing progress.